Jining

 Jining (济宁 (濟寧 / 濟寗, Jǐníng)) is a prefecture-level city in southwestern Shandong province.
 It borders Heze to the southwest, Zaozhuang to the southeast, Tai'an to the northeast, and the provinces of Henan and Jiangsu to the northwest and south respectively.
 Jining, which is located directly to the north of Lake Nanyang (南阳湖 (Nányáng Hú)), is today the northernmost city reachable by navigation on the Grand Canal of China making it an important inland port.

 Its population was 8,081,905 at the 2010 census, of whom 1,518,000 lived in the built-up (or metro) area made up of Rencheng urban district on 884 km2, Yanzhou district not being totally conurbated yet.

 History

 The name Jining was first given to the region in the year 1271 during the Song dynasty, although the exact area and type of administrative district it refers to have varied over the centuries.
 Jining has several distinctive associations in Chinese history and culture, as in antiquity it was the birthplace and home of Confucius, along with many of his more famous disciples, including Mencius.
 Temples to a number of these philosophers still exist in various parts of the prefecture.
 Liangshan, a county of Jining, is also famous as the principal setting of the Chinese literary classic, Water Margin.

-COVID-19 outbreak

-In 2020, the Shandong government reported that a prison guard at Rencheng jail in Jining had shown COVID-19 symptoms in early February and that subsequently more than 2,000 inmates and staff were tested, with 200 prisoners and seven officers coming back positive.

-The provincial government said Xie Weijun, party secretary for Shandong's department of justice, and seven prison officials had been fired for mismanagement of the outbreak.